-We also provide an indicator of the affordability of house prices in each area: the house price to salary ratio.
-This compares the median house price in the constituency with the median salary for full-time employees.
+We also provide an indicator of the affordability of house prices in each area: the house price to earnings ratio.
+This compares the median house price in the constituency with the median salary for full-time employees living there.

 Use the dropdown menu below to select the constituency you’re interested in and see key statistics.